 May in Cincinnati is an exciting time!
-Take this time to soak in the cooler spring temps with a visit to one of our city’s wonderful parks, enjoy a celebration or two (hello, Mom!), and enjoy the some city festivals with the return of Taste of Cincinnati and Asian Foodfest.
+Take this time to soak in the cooler spring temps with a visit to one of our city’s wonderful parks, enjoy a celebration or two (hello, Mom!), and enjoy some traditional city festivals like Taste of Cincinnati!

 Enjoy this month long list of Things to Do in Cincinnati for the month of May: